leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

     #check A ∧ ¬ B → C

-In the online version of this text, you can press the "try it!" button to copy the example to the editor window, press the "play" button, and then hover over the markers on the left to read the messages.
+In the online version of this text, you can press the "try it!" button to copy the example to an editor window, and then hover over the markers on the text to read the messages.

 In the example, we declare three variables ranging over propositions, and ask Lean to check the expression ``A ∧ ¬ B → C``.
 The output of the ``#check`` command is ``A ∧ ¬ B → C : Prop``, which asserts that ``A ∧ ¬ B → C`` is of type ``Prop``.
 In Lean, every well-formed expression has a type.